sehgalansh/quicktask-discord-bot/README.md

 Your bot is ready!

  To start, open the node command prompt and navigate into the folder with the bot files and type

 `node bot.js`

+ Open another window of the command prompt or open in powershell and navigate to the same directory and type:

+`flask run`

+ EVE NEEDS TO BE OPEN AND IN THE FOREGROUND FOR THIS TO WORK!

 Usage:
 Quicktask